With a rising population – and one that is aging – the adult social care sector in Britain is growing rapidly and becoming ever more complex.

 It can help care workers get relevant support and guidance to help them give the best possible care to their clients.

 The course gives a clear understanding of the legislation and guidelines which affect the care of all vulnerable adults.

 And it is relevant for people working in hospitals, care homes, the individual’s own home or other community settings.

-So, it is suitable for all healthcare and adult social care staff including voluntary staff and unpaid working in the NHS and private hospitals.
+So, it is suitable for all healthcare and social care staff including includes voluntary staff and unpaid working in NHS and private hospitals.

-Locum doctors, locum allied health professionals, agency nurses and healthcare assistants can also see the benefit from using an e-learning course.
+Locum doctors, locum allied health professionals, agency nurses, and healthcare assistants can also see the benefit of using an e-learning course.

 The Safeguarding Adults Level Two is suitable for people looking to improve their knowledge of the subject area, and perhaps who need to do such a course as part of their continuing professional development (CPD).

 The course has been developed in line with the latest UK legislation and meets requirements set out by the Care Quality Commission (CQC), Health and Safety Executive and other professional and regulatory bodies.

 - Reducing the risk of abuse and the disclosure of abuse

 The course includes on-line resources with additional e-learning material easily available that can be used as a quick reference during the course and in the workplace.